MystenLabs/walrus-docs/docs/usage/web-api.md

 especially in a future Mainnet deployment.
 ```

+### Notes on publisher operation

+We list here a few important details on how the publisher deals with funds and objects on Sui.

+#### Number of sub-wallets

+As mentioned above, the publisher uses sub-wallets to allow storing blobs in parallel.
+By default,
+the publisher uses 8 sub-wallets, meaning it can store 8 blobs at the same time.

+#### Funds in sub-wallets

+Each of the sub-wallets requires funds to interact with the chain and purchase storage.
+For this
+reason, a background process checks periodically if the sub-wallets have enough funds.
+In steady
+state, each of the sub-wallets will have a balance of 0.5-1.0 SUI and WAL.
+The amount and triggers
+for coin refills can be configured through CLI arguments.

+#### Lifecycle of created `Blob` objects

+Each store operation in Walrus creates a `Blob` object on Sui.
+This blob object represents the
+(partial) ownership over the associated data, and allows certain data management operations (e.g.,
+in the case of deletable blobs).

+When the publisher stores a blob on behalf of a client, the `Blob` object is initially owned by the
+sub-wallet that stored the blob.
+Then, the following cases are possible, depending on the
+configuration:

+- If the client requests to store a blob and specifies the `send_object_to` query parameter (see
+  [the relevant section](#store) for examples), then the `Blob` object is transferred to the
+  specified address.
+This is a way for clients to get back the created object for their data.
+- If the `send_object_to` query parameter is not specified, two cases are possible:
+  - if the publisher was run with the `--keep` flag, then the sub-wallet transfers the
+      newly-created blob object to the main wallet, such that all these objects are kept there.
+  - if the `--keep` flag was omitted, then the sub-wallet *immediately burns* the `Blob` object.
+      Since no one has requested the object, and the availability of the data on Walrus is
+      independent of the existence of such object, it is safe to do so.
+This is to avoid cluttering
+      the sub-wallet with many blob objects.

 ## Using a public aggregator or publisher {#public-services}

 For some use cases (e.g., a public website), or to just try out the HTTP API, a publicly accessible